getgauge/docs.gauge.org/execution.rst

 Validation Errors
 ~~~~~~~~~~~~~~~~~

-These are errors for which `Gauge` skips executing the spec where the error occurs.
+These are errors for which `Gauge` skips executing the scenario where the error occurs.

 There are two types of validation error which can occurs